San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Seahawks stats and trends

-- Thus far this season Seattle has one win against the spread.

-- Seattle's games this season have hit the over on one of three set point totals (33.3%).
+- Seattle's games this season have hit the over one time in three opportunities (33.3%).

-- The Seahawks score 25 points per game, comparable to the 24.7 the 49ers allow.

-- When Seattle scores more than 24.7 points, it is 1-1 against the spread and 1-1 overall.
+- When Seattle records more than 24.7 points, it is 1-1 against the spread and 1-1 overall.

-- In games that Seattle amasses more than 370.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- Seattle is 1-2 against the spread and 1-2 overall when the team totals over 370.3 yards.

-- This season the Seahawks have turned the ball over one time, while the 49ers have forced 1 turnovers.

 Home and road insights